 - In the post-consultation review: if you fill in patient data without having selected one, the app offers to create it before moving on.

-- On a saved consultation: in the "Consultation data" card → Edit, register a patient or guardian via the inline form.
+- On a saved consultation: tap the pencil next to the guardian in the consultation header (or Link, if no patient is set yet) and register a patient or guardian via the inline form.

 - On a prescription: when creating a controlled prescription, the app asks for whatever is missing (guardian's address or CPF) and lets you fill it in right there.